 For bladder volume measurements the bladder is differentiated from surrounding tissues by ultrasonic reflections.
 Its volume then is calculated based on bladder wall detection and a clinically tested algorithm.

-Ultrasound bladder scanners are used in the acute care, rehabilitation, long-term care environments and urodynamics.
+Ultrasound bladder scanners are commonly used in the acute care, rehabilitation, long-term care environments, urology and gynecology.
 It is a noninvasive alternative to bladder palpation and intermittent catheterization used to assess bladder volume, urinary retention, and post-void residual volume.